1,000+ Opportunities

 Learn more about GSA’s Federal Surplus Personal Property Donation Program .
 Get help with SBA programs Review more SBA programs for veterans or contact us at: Office of Veterans Business Development 409 3rd St. SW, Suite 5700 Phone: 866-SBA-HELP (866-722-4357)

-Based on current listing details, eligibility includes: Businesses must be at least 51% owned and controlled by one or more service-disabled veterans, who also manage the daily operations and long-term decisions.
-The business must be certified by the SBA.
+Based on current listing details, eligibility includes: Small businesses that are at least 51% owned and controlled by one or more service-disabled veterans, who also manage day-to-day operations and make long-term decisions.
+The veteran(s) must be rated as service-disabled by the VA.
+Businesses must also meet SBA's size standards.
 Applicants should confirm final requirements in the official notice before submission.

 The current target date is rolling deadlines or periodic funding windows.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.